- Deloitte has many well-known SAP project failures that are not isolated events.

 The Precedent It will Create

-The Marin County case is so flagrant, and the Deloitte attorneys must know that their situation does not look good if the case were to goes the trial and are attempting to bury Marin County in legal paperwork and legal costs to prevent this eventuality.
+The Marin County case is so flagrant.
+The Deloitte attorneys must know that their situation does not look good if the case were to go the trial and are attempting to bury Marin County in legal paperwork and legal costs to prevent this eventuality.
 Deloitte has no interest in a public hearing on this matter.

 The Marin County representatives and attorneys clearly understand the intimidation strategy that Deloitte is employing, as is evidenced by this quotation.

 “Our board is not shrinking from this corporate attempt to bury us in legal costs,” said Supervisor Steve Kinsey.
 “The compelling documentation we’ve gathered has bolstered our board’s confidence to fight this all the way through trial if necessary.”